By Jerry A. Boggs | September 2014

 “All systems failing across the board,” Megan said sweetly, “including Megan.
 Will attempt to….”

-In one violent motion, the ceiling of the control room shuddered, then dropped 12 inches.
-The floor swept upward, slamming them against the lowered ceiling like rag dolls.
+In one violent motion, the ceiling of the control room shuddered and dropped 12 inches.
+The floor swept upward.
+It hurled them against the lowered ceiling like rag dolls.

-Not yet lifeless, she could see the receding Raven with each turn of her bloating body, as if viewing the ship in a series of photographs.
-The shuttle had folded onto itself several times and was now a black and silver, beach-ball-sized clump from which streams of smoke belched.
+Not yet lifeless, she could see the receding Raven with each turn of her bloating body.
+It was as if she viewed the ship in a series of photographs.
+The shuttle had folded onto itself several times.
+A black and silver, beach-ball-sized clump, it belched streams of smoke.

-Abernathy’s joints, because she had in effect been heaved in one second from the bottom of an ocean to its surface, were jack-hammered by the bends.
-Without atmospheric pressure, the blood in her veins and arteries boiled as she began to quick-freeze on the outside.
+Abernathy had in effect been heaved in one second from the bottom of an ocean to its surface.
+The bends jack-hammered her joints.
+Without atmospheric pressure, the blood in her veins and arteries started boiling as she began to quick-freeze on the outside.

-Frightened Abernathy: defunct Imagination Sci-Fi Mag, June 1957, p.
+The frightened Abernathy: defunct Imagination Sci-Fi Magazine, June 1957, p.
 6